 “Tolerant of being alone if well trained.”

 Jack Russell has very little tolerance for being alone.
-A dog enjoys contact with its family and venting its liveliness in play and interaction.
+A dog enjoys contact with its family and vents its liveliness through play and interaction.
 Jack Russell is not without a reputation as a terrier and has a vibrant personality.
-Leaving him alone for too long means undermining his psychophysical state and allowing him to do much damage in the home.
+Leaving him alone for too long undermines his psychophysical state and allows him to do much damage in the home.

 Suitable as a first dog